-During their assignment period in 2010, the Risk Monitoring Committee has conducted 2 (two) meetings which have been physically attended by all members of the Risk Monitoring Committee.
+During their assignment period in 2011, the Risk Monitoring Committee has conducted 3 (three) meetings which have been physically attended by all members of the Risk Monitoring Committee.
 The results of the Committee meeting is written into minutes of meeting and signed by all of the participants in the meeting and documented properly.

-V. Remuneration and Nomination Committee V.1.
+V. REMUNERATION AND NOMINATION COMMITTEE

+V.1.
 Membership

-The Remuneration and Nomination Committee had been set up in 2007 and is chaired by the Independent Commissioner, with 1 (one) Commissioner and 1 (one) Head of Human Resource and General Affairs as its members.
-Following the resignation of Bernard Georges Francois Pittie on 4th August 2010 and Phillippe Rene Francis Sirgant on 5th April 2010, currently the Remuneration and Nomination Committee have only 1 (one) member, i.e. Azmah Kasmy.

-At the end of December 2010, the Risk Monitoring structure is as follows:
+The Remuneration and Nomination Committee ("RNC") had been set up in 2007 and is chaired by the Independent Commissioner, with 1 (one) Commissioner and 1 (one) Head of Human Resource as its members.
+Following the resignation of 2 (two) RNC members, Philippe Rene Francis Sirgant and Bernard Georges Francois Pittie on April and August 2010 consecutively, the RNC was inactive since then.
+However, following the BI approval on the Bank's new Independent Commissioner, Chris Kanter on 2011, the Remuneration and Nomination Committee has been reactivated accordingly.
+At the end of December 2011, the Remuneration and Nomination Committee structure is as follows: